-- C4.1 The capital requirement for mortgage lenders or mortgage administrators that have the regulated mortgage contracts that they administer on their balance sheet is asset-based, and the information required is detailed in C4.2 to C4.4. - C4.2 Total assets: this is the total value of fixed and current assets.
+- C4.1 The capital requirement for lenders or administrators that have the regulated mortgage contracts that they administer on their balance sheet is asset-based, and the information required is detailed in C4.2 to C4.6. - C4.2 Total assets: this is the total value of assets as shown at line A1.12 in section A of the MLAR.